 - In neutropenic patients, fever may be the first and only sign of bacteraemia:

 - Gram-negative organisms were mainly responsible in the past but now Gram-positive ones are most common isolates in many units, especially coagulase-negative staphylococci.
 However, about 70% of cultures will be negative despite rigorous investigations, and empirical treatment is required.

 - In high swinging fever without any obvious focus or positive cultures, deep fungal infection is likely and, in fever persisting for >72 hours, an antifungal should be added.
-For many years, amphotericin B was the gold standard.
-However, better tolerated (but more expensive) options are now available including fluconazole, voriconazole and echinocandins.
+For many years, amphotericin was the gold standard.
+However, better tolerated (but more expensive) options are now available, including fluconazole, itraconazole and posaconazole.
 Amphotericin is recommended as an empirical antifungal treatment for patients with prolonged neutropenia.

 - Take cultures and institute immediate antibiotic therapy before waiting for results: